absolute-quantum/cats-blender-plugin/README.md

 - **General**:
   - Updated to Blender 2.8
     - It is still compatible to Blender 2.79
-    - Materials will not work currently
+    - Combining materials and creating a texture atlas is not yet possible
   - Updated mmd_tools (for 2.8 compatibility)

 #### 0.11.2